luismartinezs/luis-martinez-site/content/blog/sc2-draft-1.md

 ---
-title: Lessons from Starcraft 2 - Luis Martinez Web Developer
+title: What can you learn from playing Starcraft? - Luis Martinez Web Developer
 description:
 excerpt:
 createdAt: 2021-08-08
 ---

-# What can you learn from playing Starcraft 2?
+# What can you learn from playing Starcraft?

-## Is Starcraft 2 relevant at all to web development?

 I love Starcraft since 1999.